SimpleLab-Inc/wsb/src/transformers/README.md

 UCMR includes information about zipcodes served for each water system participating in UCMR.
 The UCMR transformer, `src/transformer/transform_ucmr.R`, includes basic cleaning steps of cleaning white space and removing invalid zip codes.
 The transformer combines zipcode information across two phases of UCMR (UCMR3 and UCMR4) for maximal data coverage.
 Finally, zipcode areas from the Census are joined to water systems and similar geoprocessing to the labeled water service boundary transformers is conducted: convex hull area, radius, and centroids are calculated.

-The UCMR transformer output is a cleaned geojson file linking `pwsid` with zipcodes served and the zipcode centroids.
+The UCMR transformer output is a cleaned csv file linking `pwsid` with zipcodes served and the zipcode centroids.

 ### MHP transformer